H. W. L. Poonja: Self-enquiry

 His message, like that of his teacher Sri Ramana, was always that the Self is already enlightened and free.
 Like Sri Ramana, he taught self-enquiry, which involved locating a person's sense of "I" and focusing on and investigating this directly.
 Famous for eschewing all forms of practices or sadhana, Poonja nonetheless recommended self-enquiry as the only practice one should take up, but he didn't want people to take it up as a form of meditation.
 He would say, “Do it once and do it properly, and your spiritual quest will be over instantly."

 Liberation

 According to Poonja, Self-realization is in itself liberating from karmic consequences and further rebirth.
 According to Poonja "karmic tendencies remained after enlightenment, [but] the enlightened person was no longer identified with them and, therefore, did not accrue further karmic consequences."
 According to Cohen, Poonja "insisted that the realization of the Self had nothing to do with worldly behavior, and he did not believe fully transcending the ego was possible."
-For Poonja, ethical standards were based on a dualistic understanding of reality and the notion of an individual agent, and therefore were not indicative of "nondual enlightenement: "For Poonja, the goal was the realisation of the self; the illusory realm of relative reality was ultimately irrelevant."
+For Poonja, ethical standards were based on a dualistic understanding of reality and the notion of an individual agent, and therefore were not indicative of "nondual enlightenment: "For Poonja, the goal was the realisation of the self; the illusory realm of relative reality was ultimately irrelevant."